vigoren/foundryvtt-simple-calendar/README.md

 ## Translations

-Simple Calendar is available languages other than English thanks to the following people:
+Simple Calendar is available in languages other than English thanks to the following people:

 Language|Translator(s)
 --------|----------